-For a registered code enforcement officer to renew, the officer must complete a total of 12 hours continuing education within the 24 months preceding renewal of a registration, with at least one hour in legal or legislative issues.
+A code enforcement officer must complete a total of 12 hours continuing education within the 24 months preceding renewal of a registration, with at least one hour in legal or legislative issues.

-For a registered code enforcement officer in training to renew, the officer must complete a total of 6 hours continuing education with at least one hour of must be in legal or legislative issues related to the profession of code enforcement
+A code enforcement officer in training must complete at least 6 continuing education hours within the 12 months preceding renewal of a registration, at least one hour of which must be in legal or legislative issues related to the profession of code enforcement

 Continuing education activities will be accepted for continuing education credit if the continuing education is provided by one of the following providers: